canonical/lxd/doc/api-extensions.md

 ## proxy\_haproxy\_protocol
 Adds a proxy\_protocol key to the proxy device which controls the use of the HAProxy PROXY protocol header.

+## network\_hwaddr
+Adds a bridge.hwaddr key to control the MAC address of the bridge.